 While there is the main paved running/walking loop in Central Park (West and East Drive), the Bridle Path is a great alternative to get off the concrete and apart from the crowds.

-For those that want a softer surface and get away from the hectic main path, the Central Park Bridle Path can be a great alternative.
+For those that want a softer surface and get away from the hectic main loop path, the Central Park Bridle Path can be a great alternative.

 The Bridle Path is 4.2 miles long and is mostly all on a softer dirt surface that weaves in and out of the west side of the park before looping around the reservoir area.